dvlyon/RMMZ/HUD/Gold/excerpt.md

-## DvLyon HUD Gold
+## DvLyon Gold HUD

-A HUD window to display the party's current gold amount.
+A HUD window to display the party's current currency amount.